phoenixframework/tailwind/README.md

 This command installs Tailwind and  updates your `assets/css/app.css` and `assets/js/app.js` with the necessary changes to start using Tailwind right away.
-It also generates a default configuration file called `assets/tailwind.config.js` for you.
-This is the file we referenced when we configured `tailwind` in `config/config.exs`.
 See `mix help tailwind.install` to learn more.

 ## Updating from Tailwind v3 to v4